ANZUK Supply Platoon

 Legacy

-As the first colonial storekeeper of New Zealand, Henry Tucker has been adopted as the godfather of the New Zealand Army’s Supply Trades.[25]
-The former Royal New Zealand Army Ordnance Corps named its unofficial Senior NCO, Warrant Officer and Officer social and professional development club “The Henry Tucker Club” a tradition which has carried over to the Royal New Zealand Army Logistic Regiment.
-Today his name adorns lecture rooms at the Supply Wing of the NZ Army Trade Training School and is also used as the name of a combined exercise and field phase of the Supply Technician RNZALR, Intermediate and Senior Supply courses.[26]
+As the first Colonial Storekeeper of New Zealand, Henry Tucker has been honoured as the godfather of the New Zealand Army’s Supply Trades.[25]
+The former Royal New Zealand Army Ordnance Corps named its unofficial Senior NCO, Warrant Officer, and Officer social and professional development club “The Henry Tucker Club,” a tradition which has carried over to the Royal New Zealand Army Logistic Regiment.
+Today, his name adorns lecture rooms at the Supply Wing of the NZ Army Logistic Operations School and is also used for a combined exercise and field phase of the Logistic Specialist RNZALR Intermediate and Senior Supply courses.[26]

 Copyright © Robert McKie 2017